pongasoft/re-cmake/README.md

 Quick Starting guide
 --------------------

-For the sake of keeping this project lean, it does not include any example but you should check [re-blank-plugin](https://github.com/pongasoft/re-blank-plugin) which is the official example project for this framework.
+For the sake of keeping this project lean, it does not include any example, but you should check [re-blank-plugin](https://github.com/pongasoft/re-blank-plugin) which is the official example project for this framework.

 > #### Tip
 > If you want to easily create a blank plugin check the [Rack Extension - Quick Start](https://pongasoft.com/re-quickstart/index.html) tool.